This blog may contain affiliate links. Read our disclosure policy for more info.

 12. Explore Kananaskis Country

 If you’re up for a bit of a road trip, head out and explore Kananaskis Country.
 This is a region of Alberta that encompasses a whole bunch of parks – more than 10, to be exact.
-There are provincial parks, wildland parks, ecological reserves, and a ton of provincial recreation areas.
+There are provincial parks like the stunning Bow Valley Provincial Park, wildland parks, ecological reserves, and a ton of provincial recreation areas.
 It’s a beautiful region and worth exploring!

 To get there, head to Highway 40 out of Canmore.
 You can check out attractions like Troll Falls, or Peter Lougheed Provincial Park to hang out at Lower and Upper Lakes.